What a great time to be alive my friends…

 As you have now seen, Ultralight backpacks are all over the place in terms of style, design, weight, capacity, and price.
 Choosing the right ultralight backpack for your personal needs is very important.

 The three most important questions you need to ask yourself:

 - What is the best weight to performance ratio that is best for me?

-- How many liters is sufficient for my needs?
+- How many litres is sufficient for my needs?

 - How much am I willing to spend on an ultralight backpack?

 Below, I breakdown all of the important aspects of an ultralight backpack.

 To make the important decision regarding which ultralight backpack you should buy, you first need the complete picture of what makes an ultralight backpack awesome in the first place.

 Ultralight Backpack Weight

 Because you have dipped your toes in the great ultralight backpack ocean I am thinking that you are concerned with backpack weight.
 Or at least going ultralight as much as you can.

-If you go with an extreme ultralight backpack like the ZPacks Arc Blast you will certainly be in possession of one the lightest ultralight hiking backpacks that have ever existed.
+If you go with an extreme ultralight backpack like the ZPacks Arc Blast you will certainly be in possession of one of the lightest ultralight hiking backpacks that have ever existed.
 That said, the lighter the backpack is, the less tough (and possibly less comfortable) it will be.
-Also weight (or lack there of) is directly linked to price.
+Also weight (or lack thereof) is directly linked to price.

 In order to get the backpack weights down as low as possible, manufacturers use bare-bones materials that break down in the long run.
 It is the same across the entire ultralight world.
 Sleeping bags, down jackets, trekking poles, etc… the lighter they are the less durable they are, period.

 I recommend trying to find a sweet balance between light and tough.
-With the Gregory Optic 48 you get the best of both worlds.
+With the Gregory Focal 48, you get the best of both worlds.

 Ultralight Backpack Price